google/dawn/docs/support.md

 **Required features**: `depthBiasClamp`, `fragmentStoresAndAtomics`, `fullDrawIndexUint32`, `imageCubeArray`, `independentBlend`, `sampleRateShading`, and either `textureCompressionBC` or both of `textureCompressionETC` and `textureCompressionASTC_LDR`.

-**Required limites**: they are too detailed to describe here, but in general should be wildly supported.
+**Required limits**: they are too detailed to describe here, but in general should be wildly supported.
 See the [WebGPU limits](https://gpuweb.github.io/gpuweb/#limits) that mostly correspond to Vulkan limits.

 **Operating system support**: